architgpt2802/Where-To-Food/README.md

 screenshot of the sms alert i got from my system
 ![](screensnaps/sms1.jpeg)

+## CONF.PY

+conf.py is a file that contains **credentials** for sms fuctionality such **API keys and auth tokens for twilio and phone numbers of recipients and my twilio phone number**.
+This information should never be shared and are private.
+So i have not commited these files to github repository.

+### SCRIPT IN CONF.PY

+'''python
+account_sid = 'my twilio account sid'

+auth_token = 'my twilio account auth token'

+twilio_num = 'my twilio phn number'

+my_num = 'my phone number'
+'''

 ## INPUTS

 User can give **1** as input for **dine out** options and **2** for **online order** options.